Roy Sproson: Playing career

-Management career
+Managerial career

-After manager Gordon Lee left to join Blackburn Rovers in January 1974 he advised Vale's chairman Mark Singer to appoint Sproson as his successor.
-Singer took this advice and appointed him caretaker-manager, before handing him the job on a permanent basis in April of the same year.
+After manager Gordon Lee left to join Blackburn Rovers in January 1974, he advised Vale's chairman Mark Singer to appoint Sproson as his successor.
+Singer took this advice and appointed him caretaker manager before handing him the job permanently in April of the same year.
 At the end of 1973–74 Vale finished twentieth, one place but seven points above the drop.
-His insisted that the players not call him 'boss' and in the spirit of Norman Low his footballing philosophy was to go out and 'entertain the public'.
+He insisted that the players not call him 'boss', and in the spirit of Norman Low, his footballing philosophy was to go out and 'entertain the public'.

 For the 1974–75 season he signed midfielders Terry Bailey and Frank Sharp, defender Garry Dulson, and goalkeeper John Connaughton.
 The club finished in sixth place, just four points short of promotion.
-However, due to the club's precarious financial situation a total of thirteen players were released.
-He made ambition plans for the 1975–76 season, though he failed to land Wales internationals Mike England and Wyn Davies.
+However, due to the club's precarious financial situation a total of 13 players were released.
+He made ambitious plans for the 1975–76 season.
+However, he failed to land Wales internationals Mike England and Wyn Davies.
 Instead he signed striker Mick Cullerton from Stafford Rangers for £4,000, and midfielders Terry Lees (a £3,000 signing from Stoke City) and Geoff Morris (a £200 signing from Bangor City).
-Cullerton hit 21 goals, but Vale could not repeat their efforts of the previous season and had to make do with a twelfth-place finish.
+Cullerton hit 21 goals.
+Still, Vale could not repeat their efforts of the previous season and had to make do with a twelfth-place finish.

-For the 1976–77 season he was forced to sell Terry Lees to Sparta Rotterdam for £25,000 (representing a £22,000 profit in the space of twelve months).
-He added to his squad with youngsters Ian Osborne and Kevin Kennerley, and experienced midfielder Geoff Davies.
-After Cullerton suffered a cartilage injury he signed Ken Beamish for a £12,000 fee from Blackburn Rovers, as well as former Wigan Athletic forward John Rogers for 'a small fee'.
+For the 1976–77 season, he was forced to sell Terry Lees to Sparta Rotterdam for £25,000 (representing a £22,000 profit in the space of twelve months).
+He added to his squad with youngsters Ian Osborne and Kevin Kennerley and experienced midfielder Geoff Davies.
+After Cullerton suffered a cartilage injury, he signed Ken Beamish for a £12,000 fee from Blackburn Rovers, as well as former Wigan Athletic forward John Rogers for 'a small fee'.
 His team struggled with poor discipline – Rotherham manager Jimmy McGuigan claimed Vale were 'the worst exhibition of football thuggery I have ever seen'.
-Midway through the season Sproson sold two more key players: striker Ray Williams went into non-league football for 'a small fee' and midfielder Colin Tartt joined Chesterfield for £15,000.
+Midway through the season Sproson sold two more key players: striker Ray Williams went into non-League football for 'a small fee' and midfielder Colin Tartt joined Chesterfield for £15,000.
 Sproson brought in Alan Lamb from Preston North End and Peter Sutcliffe from Stockport County for a combined outlay of £8,000.
-Ultimately though, the loss of star midfielder Brian Horton to Brighton for £30,000 in March 1976 was something Sproson proved unable to remedy.
-Nevertheless, relegation was narrowly avoided at the end of 1976–77, as his side finished nineteenth, three points above the drop.
+Ultimately, though, the loss of star midfielder Brian Horton to Brighton for £30,000 in March 1976 was something Sproson proved unable to remedy.
+Nevertheless, relegation was narrowly avoided at the end of 1976–77, as his side finished 19th, three points above the drop.